 - If you already have significant investment assets: Budgeting may not be your primary concern, but investing might be.
 Quicken Premier and Empower would be the better choice if you were in this category.

 - You may need more than one software: That will certainly be true if you do your own taxes, and need to use TurboTax.
 But you may also want to use YNAB for budgeting, or Quicken Premier for investing.

-Part of what complicates the search for the best personal finance software is that there are now so many plans available.
-You could spend weeks or months searching through the dozens of potential choices that are out there.
+Part of what complicates the search for the best personal finance software is that there are now so many options.
+You could spend weeks or even months searching through dozens of potential choices.

 It may help to first decide exactly what you expect the software to do for you, so you can narrow the search.
 For example, if saving money is a priority, you’ll want to narrow your search down to budgeting software that also helps you to set savings goals.
 If paying off debt is a priority, you’ll want to look for software that specifically helps you with debt reduction strategies.

-Over time, your personal financial software needs may change.
-For example, once you’re out of debt and you have some savings, you’ll probably want to move up to a software that provides investment services.
+It’s also likely that over time your personal finance needs may change, and so will the tools you need to manage your money.
+For example, once you’re out of debt and you have some savings, you’ll probably want to move to software that provides investment services.

 Choosing a personal finance tool isn’t a one-size-fits-all approach.
 Your needs are unique and will likely change in the future.
 What’s important is that whatever tool you choose helps you take an active role in managing your finances.
 And that’s one thing that doesn’t change.